-- 4.8 According to the SFRA there has been recorded issues regarding sewer flooding within the Gravesham and Meopham area, however it is unknown if this is directly in relation to the site.
-Given the topography of the site and the distance from the nearest sewer it is assumed that sewers pose a low flood risk to the site.
+- 4.8 According to the SFRA there has been recorded issues regarding sewer flooding with the Gravesham and Meopham, however it is unknown if this is directly in relation to the site.
+Given this the risk of sewer flooding to the site is to be designated as low.